-You know them as the “good” bacteria that can help keep your gut healthy—so are there any side effects of probiotics?
+You know them as the “good” bacteria that can help keep your gut health.
+So, are there any side effects of probiotics?
 The short answer is yes, because nobody’s perfect.

-So, here’s a cheat sheet of some of the potential side effects of probiotics that you might encounter within the first couple of weeks of taking your probiotics (yes, bloating is one of them).
+So, here's our cheat sheet of the potential side effects of probiotics that you might encounter within the first couple of weeks of taking them.

 When protein-rich foods are fermented, they can produce biogenic amines like antihistamine and tryptamine.